 So far this year we have embarked on a secret spy mission, gone back in time to witness the tragic murder of a Scottish King and we are currently enduring the harsh conditions of a Victorian workhouse ... all of this through the power of our imagination (helped by our Power of Reading books!).

-a spy adventure story (Stormbreaker by Anthony Horowitz), a Shakespearean play (Macbeth) and our current book is an historical story.
+We have enjoyed a spy adventure story (Stormbreaker by Anthony Horowitz), a Shakespearean play (Macbeth) and our current book is an historical story.

 Set in the second half of the nineteenth century, Street child tells the story of a boy called Jim who, after a series of misfortunes, spends time in the workhouse as a child labourer and lives on the streets.
 The book is based on the true story of an orphan whose plight inspired Doctor Barnado to try to help street children, and led to the founding of his children's homes.
 Exploring the novel enables children to discuss challenging themes including cruelty, injustice, resilience and humanity.
 It also enables children to develop an understanding of issues such as poverty and child labour.
 We have so far enjoyed writing diaries in role as the characters, informal letters and formal persuasive letters to Theresa May, our Prime Minister, urging her to do something about the thousands of children in the UK who are sadly homeless.